 Welcome to the CSA

-The primary mission of the CSA is to continue to advance the cutting edge of knowledge on the nature of addiction and the best ways to relieve this terrible illness.
+The primary mission of the CSA is to advance knowledge on the nature of addiction and the best ways to treat the disorder.
 Our research is translational in two directions.
-We carry knowledge from the preclinical laboratory to formal clinical trials in a university setting.
-We also translate knowledge learned from clinical trials to the average practitioner in the community.
-Thus the medications and behavioral treatments discovered in our research can have an impact on the care received by patients all over the world.
+We apply knowledge from the preclinical laboratory to clinical trials in a university setting.
+We also translate knowledge learned from clinical trials to the practitioners in the community.
+Thus, the medications and behavioral treatments discovered or refined in our research can have an impact on the care received by patients all over the world.

-Developing and maintaining educational programs that teach the causes of addiction and the effective methods used to assess and treat the illness is another key component of our Center’s mission.
-The design and content of our educational programs strongly reflect the field’s significant research findings, much of which came from studies conducted at the Center.
-Included in these programs is the University’s full course on addiction, now required for all Penn medical students.
-Currently, it is the only medical school course of its kind in the United States.
-We also conduct training of psychiatric residents as well as residents in medicine and primary care.
-We have an NIH postdoctoral research training program for clinicians desiring board certification in Addiction Psychiatry and for PhDs and MDs desiring a research career in this field.
+Another key component of our Center’s mission is the development and maintenance of educational programs on the causes of addiction and the best methods to assess and treat the disorder.
+The design and content of our educational programs strongly reflect the field’s significant research findings, much of which come from studies conducted at the Center.
+Included in these programs is the University’s teaching on addiction, a key component of the Penn medical student’s curriculum.
+We also train psychiatric residents and residents in medicine and primary care.
+We have an ACGME-approved fellowship training program for clinicians desiring board certification in Addiction Psychiatry and an NIH-funded addiction research training program for PhDs and MDs.

 CSA In the News